 I would say this is a medium-level hike.
 It wasn’t mission impossible but yes, I did pant pretty much half the way up.
 To be honest, I’d been wanting to do this hike since last year and I bailed twice on going just because of how difficult it seemed.
 I’m super glad I finally mustered up the courage to do so because the view is phenomenal.
 For sure the most beautiful hike I’ve ever gone on.
 If this trail wasn’t so far of a drive to reach, I’d most certainly be up to do this on a weekly basis.
 Again, bring lots of water, some snacks and a lunch, and get outdoors and explore!

-If you’re looking for other amazing hikes here in beautiful BC, I highly recommend heading over to Taryn’s blog @ Happiest Outdoors.
-She has awesome guides like the “Most Instagrammed Hikes in Vancouver” 😉
+If you’re looking for other amazing hikes here in beautiful BC, here are the most Instagrammed hikes in Vancouver 😉

 Don’t forget to subscribe for e-mail newsletters for when I post new entries.
 See you next time!